Varietal mix

 Presentation of the estate

-The vineyard, mostly comprising plots dating back to the early 20th century, is planted with five grape varieties typical of the region: Cabernet Sauvignon (55%), Merlot (34.5%), Cabernet Franc (8%), Carmenere (1.5%) and Petit Verdot (1%).
+The vineyard has five grape varieties typical of the region: Cabernet Sauvignon (54%), Merlot (34.5%), Cabernet Franc (9%), Carmenere (1.5%), including a parcel planted in 1948, and Petit Verdot (1%).

 Pastourelle de Clerc Milon is the estate’s second wine, in which Merlot predominates.